Matcha Tea Ceremony: Feel the Difference Shizuoka and Uji

 About Matcha

 Matcha is a finely ground green tea powder, traditionally used in Japanese tea ceremonies.
 Unlike regular green tea, it is whisked into a frothy drink, making it a unique and hands-on experience.
-Rich in antioxidants and nutrients, matcha is also known for its health benefits, including boosting energy and promoting relaxation.
+Rich in antioxidants and nutrients, it is also known for its health benefits, including boosting energy and promoting relaxation.

-Let’s make matcha by yourself!
+Let’s make it by yourself!

 Matcha making and tasting experience